easegress-io/easegress/doc/plugin_dev_guide.md

 # Ease Gateway Plugin Development Guide
+## Quick Start
+TODO: create a hello-world plugin in ease gateway.

 ## Overview
 Plugin is considered a kind of essential element managed and scheduled by Pipeline to handle corresponding parts of tasks.
 It aims to provide a consistent and equivalent abstraction(constructed to instances) to diverse schedulers(pipelines in Ease Gateway).
 It usually works with these kinds of abstraction: Pipeline, Task, PipelineContext, PipelineStatistic.